kamenco/spock/README.md

 The layout is kept pretty simple, right after the images the gamer scrolls down for a look and reference of the game explanation and is ready to start the game.
 As an additional entertainment he/her can choose some music.

+At the very bottom of the page is a  reset button, that has an onclick event listener and resets all the scores playerScore to 0 and computerScore to 0, result and player Computer to blank starting the game over again from the beginning.

 Image for the table explaning the game rules.
+The table explanation briefly depicts the rules of the game of Rock, Paper, Scissors, Lizard and Spock and clarifies how the scoring works.
+The image help's to cement the rules in the player's mind.
+When they feel they understand the rules of the game, they will start playing more confidently.

 ![The table!](assets/image.png "The table")